OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ###### Bypassing Example: UnCrackable App for Android Level 2

 When dealing with obfuscated apps, you'll often find that developers purposely "hide away" data and functionality in native libraries.
-You'll find an example of this in level 2 of the "UnCrackable App for Android."
+You'll find an example of this in level 2 of the "UnCrackable App for Android".

 At first glance, the code looks like the prior challenge.
 A class called `CodeCheck` is responsible for verifying the code entered by the user.
 The actual check appears to occur in the `bar` method, which is declared as a *native* method.